Congratulations on your journey to your clinical license!

 What do I need to get the supervision process started?

-In order to begin supervision with me, you will schedule an interview first.
+In order to begin supervision with us, you will schedule an interview first.

-If we are a good match to work together, you will need the following:
+If you and our Council-Approved Supervisor are a good match to work together, you will need the following:

 Statement of professional goals